 Because of this, we have a vast sea of experience in all facets of these types of matters.
-Also, our superior legal staff has a comprehensive and continuing legal education required by these complex matters.
+Also, our exceptional legal staff has a comprehensive and continuing legal education required by these complex matters.

-So we are completely up-to-date with the local rules of court, and investigative procedures to identify all culpable parties.
+So we are completely up-to-date with the local rules of court and investigative procedures to identify all culpable parties.
 We have had many remarkable and triumphant victories in and out of court.

-Our windfall like negotiated settlements and courtroom findings in all kinds of personal injury cases include:
+Our windfall, like negotiated settlements and courtroom findings in all kinds of personal injury cases, include:

 Over the years, COTS has found reports of 891 Irvine vehicle crashes resulting in injuries and fatalities, including:

-In fact, the NHTSA reports show that from 2014 to 2015, California had the country’s highest number of pedestrian fatalities.
+The NHTSA reports show that from 2014 to 2015, California had the country’s highest number of pedestrian fatalities.
 Sadly, the most recent records show an increasing trend in California pedestrian accidents.

 Irvine’s statistical data collected from 2017 shows two pedestrians passed away due to automobile accidents.
 Irvine’s most dangerous streets include:

 Many causes of pedestrian injuries exist.
 For example, defective street and sidewalk maintenance can lead to injuries.
 But believe it or not, falling and flying objects can hit a person in the head.

 As discussed, a crazy untethered pooch barreling along the sidewalk could excitedly paw or scratch at a person or even nip or bite someone.
 Lacerations, punctures, bruises, infections, and even death could all result from a sudden confrontation.